mattcieslak/hbcd-docs/docs/datacuration/imaging.md

 |   |__ sub-<label>_ses-<label>_acq-tr2_run-<label>_TB1AFI.nii.gz
 |   |__ sub-<label>_ses-<label>_acq-tr2_run-<label>_TB1AFI.json
 ```

-After conversion, the MRI protocol was checked to ensure the quality of the data.
-For example, a check to ensure that all images are acquired using a head coil was performed before including it in the BIDS dataset.
-Other exclusion criteria will be detailed in each of the image type sections below.

 In some instances, the NIfTI and JSON files obtained from the dcm2niix conversion needed to be altered by in-house script to include additional header information.
 Those changes are listed below in each of the image type sections below.
 Any hard-coded headers are listed in the `HardCodedValues` field of the JSON sidecar file of the acquisition.

 ## Modalities